newjersey/innovation.nj.gov/content/_projects/summerebt.md

 ### Innovation In Action

-In 2024, our data science team developed a process to identify unique eligible students, iteratively refining a machine learning model to deduplicate the data in close collaboration with NJDA.
-In 2025, we built on that successful foundation to identify duplicates and issue all benefits at the beginning of the program season (instead of in stages).
-We now are building a process to issue benefits on a weekly basis to newly-eligible children throughout the summer.
+In 2024, OOI's data science team developed a process to identify unique eligible students, iteratively refining a machine learning model to deduplicate the data in close collaboration with NJDA.
+In 2025, OOI built on that successful foundation to identify duplicates and issue all benefits at the beginning of the program season (instead of in stages).
+The team is now helping issue benefits on a weekly basis to newly-eligible children throughout the summer.

 ### Impact \+ Metrics